timokramer4/GradeNet/README.md

 | **PostgreSQL** | postgres | postgres |

 ### Switch database or change database access
-If you want to switch between MySQL and PostgreSQL database, you can do this in `application.conf` in the `db.default` section.
+If you want to switch between MySQL and PostgreSQL database, you can do this in `conf/application.conf` in the `db.default` section.
 Comment out the unused database!
 Also changing the access data happens there.
 To change the username and password you only have to change the variables `default.username` and `default.password`.

 ```
 db {